vbookshelf/Thumb-Drive-App-Concept/README.md

 - Can be run on an external SSD.
 - Ideal for use with a Silicon Mac.
 - HuggingFace Datasets is used as an app store for free TDA storage and distribution.
+- Enables the compliance and traceability required for offline AI to be used in demanding regulatory environments.

 <br>